A quadratic-scaling algorithm with guaranteed convergence for quantum coupled-channel calculations: Abstract

 \section{Abstract}

 \bfseries \boldmath Rigorous quantum dynamics calculations provide essential insights into complex scattering phenomena across atomic and molecular physics, chemical reaction dynamics, and astrochemistry.
 However, the application of the gold-standard quantum coupled-channel (CC) method has been fundamentally constrained by a steep cubic scaling of computational cost $[\mathcal{O}(N^3)]$.
 Here, we develop a general, rigorous, and robust method for solving the time-independent Schrödinger equation for a single column of the scattering S-matrix with quadratic scaling $[\mathcal{O}(N^2)]$ in the number of channels.
 The Weinberg-regularized Iterative Series Expansion (WISE) algorithm resolves the divergence issues affecting iterative techniques by applying a regularization procedure to the kernel of the multichannel Lippmann-Schwinger integral equation.
 The method also explicitly incorporates closed-channel effects, including those responsible for multichannel Feshbach resonances.
-We demonstrate the power of this approach by performing rigorous calculations on He~+~CO and CO~+~N$_2$ collisions, achieving exact quantum results with demonstrably quadratic scaling.
-Our results establish a new computational paradigm, enabling state-to-state quantum scattering computations for complex molecular systems and providing a novel window onto the intricate multichannel molecular collision dynamics.
+We demonstrate the power of this approach by performing rigorous calculations on He~+~CO and CO~+~N$_2$ collisions, achieving exact quantum results with quadratic scaling {guaranteed by a contour-integral construction.} Our results establish a highly scalable computational paradigm, enabling state-to-state quantum scattering computations for complex molecular systems.